Skip to content

 docker network create public

-docker connect public caddy
+docker network connect public caddy

-docker connect mycoolapp
+docker network connect public mycoolapp

 The first command will create a new network named public, the second command will connect your caddy to the public network you just created and the third command will connect your app named mycoolapp to this network also so caddy can access it.